Joaov41/email-_anonymizer/README.md

 ![CleanShot 2024-11-19 at 17 57 10@2x](https://github.com/user-attachments/assets/07551bdd-b853-4898-8425-345f8ac63a86)

+Redacted works or entire sentences will be added to a database, so that if those expressions show up on a a different email, they will show as automatically redacted.

-SUmmary provided by the LLM, as well as engage in Q&A about the emails.
+Summary provided by the LLM, as well as engage in Q&A about the emails.
+All the content sent to the LLM is redacted.
 Multilingual Support: Supports English and Portuguese text processing so far.
 Deanonymization: Restore redacted entities when needed using a redaction database.
+If an email is heavily redacted, it can be difficult to understand the output from the LLM with so much redacted.
+In that case, just paste the output in the Deanonymizer parte and it will show the content cleaned, which the LLM never had acess to.

 Prerequisites: Python 3.8 or later